sorukumar/blog/_posts/2024-05-04-My-fav-writing-on-tennis.md

 ## Cricket:

- - 'Beyond a Boundry' by CLR James
+ - "Beyond a Boundry" by CLR James
- - 'The Art of Captaincy' by Mike Brearly
+ - "The Art of Captaincy" by Mike Brearly

 I am not able to follow cricket regularly anymore, but I used to enjoy all the writings of